m3-h5-sdk

 Odin is a framework for building web applications for M3, that consists of three parts:

 Odin is not a framework of UI components nor does it require the application developer to use a specific UI framework.
-There is however optional support for the Infor IDS controls (previously know as SoHo), using jQuery or Angular as well as Google Material.
+There is however optional support for the Infor IDS controls (previously know as SoHo), using jQuery or Angular.

 Content